 For inclusion in Fortinet's proxy materials - Stockholders may present proper proposals for inclusion in Fortinet's proxy statement and for consideration at the next annual meeting of stockholders by submitting their proposals in writing to Fortinet's Corporate Secretary in a timely manner.
-In order to be included in the proxy statement for the 2023 Annual Meeting, stockholder proposals must be received by Fortinet's Corporate Secretary no later than January 2, 2023, and must otherwise comply with the requirements of Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+In order to be included in the proxy statement for the 2024 Annual Meeting, stockholder proposals must be received by Fortinet's Corporate Secretary no later than January 2, 2024, and must otherwise comply with the requirements of Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-To be brought before the annual meeting - In addition, Fortinet's amended and restated bylaws establish an advance notice procedure for stockholders who wish to present certain matters before an annual meeting of stockholders.
-In general, nominations for the election of directors may be made (i) by or at the direction of the Board of Directors or (ii) by a stockholder who has delivered written notice to Fortinet's Secretary within the Notice Period (as defined below) and who was a stockholder at the time of such notice and as of the record date.
+To be brought before the annual meeting - In addition, Fortinet's Current Bylaws establish an advance notice procedure for stockholders who wish to present certain matters before an annual meeting of stockholders.
+In general, nominations for the election of directors may be made (i) pursuant to our notice of meeting of stockholders, (ii) by or at the direction of the Board of Directors or a duly authorized committee thereof or (iii) by a stockholder who has delivered written notice to Fortinet's Secretary within the Notice Period (as defined below) and complied with the other procedural requirements sets forth in our Current Bylaws and who was a stockholder of record at the time of such notice, as of the record date and at the time of the annual meeting.
 The notice must contain specified information about the nominees and about the stockholder proposing such nominations.

-Fortinet's amended and restated bylaws also provide that the only business that may be conducted at an annual meeting is business that is (a) properly brought before the meeting pursuant to Fortinet's proxy materials with respect to such meeting, (b) properly brought before the meeting by or at the direction of the Board of Directors or (c) properly brought before the meeting by a stockholder who has delivered written notice to Fortinet's Corporate Secretary at its principal executive offices within the Notice Period and who was a stockholder at the time of such notice and as of the record date.
+Fortinet's Current Bylaws also provide that the only business that may be conducted at an annual meeting is business that is (a) properly brought before the meeting pursuant to Fortinet's proxy materials with respect to such meeting, (b) properly brought before the meeting by or at the direction of the Board of Directors or (c) properly brought before the meeting by a stockholder who has delivered written notice to Fortinet's Corporate Secretary at its principal executive offices within the Notice Period and who was a stockholder at the time of such notice and as of the record date.
 The notice must contain specified information about the matters to be brought before such meeting and about the stockholder proposing such matters.

-The "Notice Period" is defined as that period not less than 45 days nor more than 75 days prior to the one-year anniversary of the date on which Fortinet mailed its proxy materials or the Notice (whichever is earlier) to stockholders in connection with the preceding year's annual meeting of stockholders.
-As a result, assuming a Notice mailing date of May 4, 2022, the Notice Period for the 2023 Annual Meeting will start on February 18, 2023 and end on March 20, 2023.
+The "Notice Period" is defined as that period not less than 90 days nor more than 120 days prior to the one-year anniversary of the preceding year's annual meeting.
+As a result, the Notice Period for the 2024 Annual Meeting will start on February 17, 2024 and end on March 18, 2024.